CruGlobal/aem-scraper/README.md

 Run > Edit Configurations

 Add a JAR Application
-  * Select the `aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar`
+  * Select the `aem-scraper-2.0-SNAPSHOT-jar-with-dependencies.jar`
-  * Under Program Arguments, put the full URL to the top level JSON file of the tree you wish to traverse
+  * Under Program Arguments, put the full URL to the top level JSON file of the tree you wish to traverse as well as other arguments that don't start with `-D`.
+If you are using the cloudsearch functionality of this program, you will also need to add basic authentication here.
   * Under VM Options, add the `-D` arguments described below (e.g. `-DrunMode=cloudsearch`)

 ### Command Line